 \subsection{Overall Architecture}

-Figure~\ref{fig:ICLR} gives an overview of our proposed \methodname~ in each component. \methodname~ is composed of a combination of Dropout Layer and Field Mask Embedding Layer as a Perturbation Mining module, a shared user-side encoder, a shared item-side encoder, and a cross-channel contrastive module.
+Figure~\ref{fig:ICLR} gives an overview of our proposed \methodname~ model in each component. \methodname~ is composed of 1) Perturbation Mining module: Perturbing data samples via Dropout Layer and Field Mask Embedding Layer, and retrieving similar samples via Nearest Neighbor Mining to construct contrastive positive pairs.
+2) Encoder Module: Encoding the user and item features into inherent representations; Replaceable with existing encoders from retrieval baselines.
+3) Cross-channel Contrastive module: Maximally leveraging the inherent mutual information in multiple channels via contrastive loss from user-user, item-item, and user-item space.
 In each channel module, the objective is to pull similar samples and push away dissimilar ones.